Social Listening: How to Find Exactly What You’re Looking For

 - Use quotation marks around any two-word terms

-- Enter at least one keyword into Box 1 in the social media monitoring search to ensure the most tailored results
+- Enter at least one keyword into Box 1 in the Social Search to ensure the most tailored results

 - The Filter allows you to use wildcard and proximity searching